369webforall/git-github/README.md

 ## commands to add

-- git add filename
+- (git add) filename
   or
-- git add . // adds all the changes
+- (git add .) // adds all the changes
-- git status // to check the status
+- (git status) // to check the status
-- git commit -m "initial commit" to commit the change to git resporistary. add the resonable message about the file and changes
+- (git commit -m "initial commit") to commit the change to git resporistary. add the resonable message about the file and changes

-- git log // to check how may commit done previously
+- (git log) // to check how may commit done previously

-- git status // to check the status of the file
+- to create branch
+  (git branch feature)

+- To switch to branch
+  (git checkout feature)

+or

+- you can use single command to crete branch and switch to the branch (git checkout -b feature2)

+- switch to parent branch and use below command to merge the feature branch (git merge feature2)

 ## how to create branch and switch to different branch